Listen Live

 There has been controversy on this quote because reporters say that at first Dickerson said it was his decision to be taken out of the game but as the game was talked about more and more it evolved to be his coach’s decision to remove him from the game. all in all, that doesn’t matter, the performance is what mattered.

-Known wide receiver Bill Brooks who is in the Ring Of Honor at Lucas Oil Stadium can still remember the disbelief during the game as Eric Dickerson went bananas against the two-time defending AFC champions.
 This game was also noted to be the one-year anniversary for Dickerson being traded to the Colts from the Rams and Dickerson wanted to show the Rams what they were missing out on with his performance on national television.

 The Colts showed up.
 They played relentless defense and handed the ball off to Dickerson to end up dominating Denver 55-23.